ujkuo/ujkuo.github.io/content/_index.md

-A senior undergrad majoring in the [Department of Information Management](https://management.ntu.edu.tw/en/IM) at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/) with a concentration in Business and Economics and a strong interest in Marketing research.
+A senior undergrad majoring in the [Department of Information Management](https://management.ntu.edu.tw/en/IM) at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/) with a concentration in Business and Economics and a strong interest in various fields such as IO, consumer behavior on marketing, and social interactions and its application.
-Looking forward to becoming an economist and/or professor, marketing scientist, data scientist.
+Looking forward to becoming an economist and a professor.

-Documentary and sports photographer/photojournalist, cat lover, tea addict, LaTeX lover and promoter.
+Documentary and sports photographer/photojournalist for over five years, cat lover, tea addict, LaTeX lover and promoter.
-Currently working as a research assistant for several professors and a mentor and consultant for several students on family relationships and study/application strategies.
+Currently working as a research assistant for several professors, and a mentor and consultant for several students on the family relationship, study plans and application strategies.

 ***I am looking for a pre-doc position.
 Please let me know if there is any opportunity.***